gollum/gollum/README.md

     [[Quantum Physics|quantum]] -> quantum.ext

+## ABSOLUTE VS. RELATIVE PATHS

+For Gollum tags that operate on static files (images, PDFs, etc), the paths may be referenced as either relative or absolute.
+Relative paths point to a static file relative to the page file within the directory structure of the Gollum repo (even though after conversion, all page files appear to be top level).
+These paths are NOT prefixed with a slash.
+For example:

+    gollum.pdf
+    docs/diagram.png

+Absolute paths point to a static file relative to the Gollum repo's root, regardless of where the page file is stored within the directory structure.
+These paths ARE prefixed with a slash.
+For example:

+    /pdfs/gollum.pdf
+    /docs/diagram.png

+All of the examples in this README use relative paths, but you may use whatever works best in your situation.

 ## FILE LINKS

 To link to static files that are contained in the Gollum repository you should